 - Meet with a student as part of the informal academic resolution process and impose any or all academic sanctions and grade penalties outlined in this policy.

-- Request a formal review of the incident by the Director of Student Affairs/Dean of Students' Office at the conclusion of the academic resolution process.
+- Request a formal review of the incident by the Dean of Students' Office at the conclusion of the academic resolution process.

 - Participate fully in a Discipline Review Board hearing including providing testimony and any supporting documentation, call and cross-examine all witnesses, provide recommendations to the Board related to possible sanctions if the student is found responsible for a violation, and to be notified of the hearing outcome.